 Most of our current revenues are related to our humanization patents.
 At an oral hearing in March 2000, the Opposition Division of the European Patent Office decided to revoke the broad claims of our first European humanization patent.
 We have appealed this decision.
 Until our appeal is resolved, we may be limited in our ability to collect royalties or to negotiate future licensing or collaborative research and development arrangements based on this and our other humanization patents.
 Moreover, if our appeal is unsuccessful, our ability to collect royalties on European sales of antibodies humanized by others would depend on the scope and validity of our second European patent, whether the antibodies are manufactured in a country outside of Europe where they are covered by one of our patents, and in that case the terms of our license agreements with respect to that situation.
 Also, the Opposition Division's decision could encourage challenges of our related patents in other jurisdictions, including the U.S. This decision may lead some of our licensees to stop making royalty payments or lead potential licensees not to take a license, either of which might result in us initiating formal legal actions to enforce our rights under our humanization patents.
 In such a situation, a likely defensive strategy to our action would be to challenge our patents in that jurisdiction.
 During the appeals process with respect to our first European patent, if we were to commence an infringement action to enforce that patent, such an action would likely be stayed until the appeal is decided by the European Patent Office.
 As a result, we may not be able to successfully enforce our rights under our European or related U.S. and Japanese patents.
-Eight notices of opposition have been filed with respect to our second European antibody humanization patent and we recently filed our response to the European Patent Office.
-Also, three opposition statements have been filed with the Japanese Patent Office with respect to our humanization patent issued in Japan in late 1998.
-We received a notice from the Japanese Patent Office supporting one aspect of the position of the opponents to our Japanese humanization patent in the Japanese Patent Office opposition proceeding.
-We have filed a response to this notice and are awaiting a decision from the Japanese Patent Office Examiner.
+Eight notices of opposition have been filed with respect to our second European antibody humanization patent and we have filed our response with the European Patent Office.
+Also, three opposition statements were filed with the Japanese Patent Office with respect to our humanization patent issued in Japan in late 1998.
+We have received a final decision from the Japanese patent examiner supporting one aspect of the position of the opponents, and we are currently preparing a response.
+If the examiner maintains her decision, we will have the opportunity to appeal to the Japanese Supreme Court.
+The patent will remain valid and enforceable during this appeal process.

-We intend to vigorously defend our patents in these proceedings; however, we may not prevail in the opposition proceedings or any litigation contesting the validity of these patents.
-If our appeal with respect to our first European patent is unsuccessful or if the outcome of the other opposition proceedings or any litigation involving our antibody humanization patents were to be unfavorable, our ability to collect royalties on existing licensed products and to license our patents relating to humanized antibodies may be materially harmed.
+We intend to vigorously defend the European patents and the Japanese patent in these proceedings; however, we may not prevail in the opposition proceedings or any litigation contesting the validity of these patents.
+If our appeal with respect to our first European patent is unsuccessful or if the outcome of the other European or Japanese opposition proceedings or any litigation involving our antibody humanization patents were to be unfavorable, our ability to collect royalties on existing licensed products and to license our patents relating to humanized antibodies may be materially harmed.
 In addition, these proceedings or any other litigation to protect our intellectual property rights or defend against infringement claims by others could result in substantial costs and diversion of management's time and attention, which could harm our business and financial condition.